Scare tactics: one person's

 as the first wind

-farm in West Virginia, and the largest east of the Mississippi.
+farm in West Virginia, and the largest east of the

 Together the turbines generate 66 megawatts, enough to power 22,000 average homes - over 170 million kilowatt-hours per year